 Now that you know how to place boric acid throughout your house you need to understand how the chemical does its job.
-Again you spread boric acid in places where roaches have been seen.
+Again you spread BA in places where roaches have been seen.
 The roaches crawl through the powdered substance and it gets all over their bodies, sticking to antennas, legs, etc. The boric acid is later ingested as they clean themselves, this causes stomach poisoning resulting in death.

 Cockroaches are cannibals who eat their dead.
 So when they eat other roaches that have died from boric acid they end up poisoning themselves and the cycle continues until roaches are eliminated.